spyder-ide/spyder-api-docs/docs/plugin_development.rst

 By the end of this tutorial, participants will know:

 * The basics of developing plugins for Spyder, and a general idea of its inner workings.
-* The types of plugins that can be developed for Spyder.
+* The :ref:`types of plugins <tutorial-plugin-types>` that can be developed for Spyder.
-* The structure of a plugin, the functionality of its components, and how to extend its features.
+* The :ref:`structure of a plugin <tutorial-structure-details>`, the :ref:`functionality <tutorial-plugin-features>` of its components, and how to extend its features.
 * The way to package and publish a plugin so that it can be installed and used by others.

+.. _tutorial-spyder-fundamentals:

 ===================
 Spyder fundamentals